 How to Store Your Harvest Without a Root Cellar

 Depending on your available space, you could have a few great areas hiding around your home with ideal conditions for storing vegetables.
 Before starting a new homestead project to store your harvest, find out what the ideal conditions are for your specific types of produce.
+Consider your spring, summer, and favorite fall vegetables.
 Depending on the variety, they might require different humidity, temperature, etc.

 Related: 7 Ways to Start Homesteading Today